Matt2371/climate_detection/README.txt

 win(num): size of rolling window used in analysis byrcp/bygcm/bylulc: indicates by which scenario types results are sorted (total/no label = all scenarios)
 _expanding: indicates expanding window analysis (instead of rolling).
 FLOOD OBJECTIVE ONLY
+_pw: indicates the use of the pre-whitening method to remove lag-1 autocorrelation'

 NOTES:
 Copy of SSJRB data: https://drive.google.com/file/d/1ZGVAbwcIbdQS1wmuHeZWKkiAEgK5GYPu/view?usp=sharing